voytekresearch/BandRatios/README.md

 ###### 1-Ratio-Calculation-Methods
 This notebook introduces two more ways of calculating band ratios.
 Functions can be found in /utils/ratios

 Central Frequency Ratio: calc_cf_power_ratio finds the ratio of the maximum power within the two bands, which is found by the central frequency within the two bands.
+Oscillation specific

 Density Ratio: calc_density_ratio sums all the power within a band and divides by the band width.
 This is similar to the cannonical approach with the distinction that the cannonical approach instead divides by number of samples.